 Origins and Rarity

-Diamonds are often thought of as a symbol of preciousness, but it is the particular combination of clarity, color, carat and cut that defines each stone.
+Diamonds are often thought of as a symbol of preciousness, but it is the particular combination of clarity, colour, carat and cut that defines each stone.
 Diamonds have been mined for over 2000 years.
 Most natural diamonds are now found in Canada, Australia, Russia and Africa.

 Diamonds have a romantic reputation for their signature sparkle.
 Their high rating on the refractive index promises exceptional fire and brilliance.
-The cut of a diamond has a significant effect on the appearance of the sparkle, and the best cuts allow light to bounce beautifully inside the stone for a mesmerizing effect as light splits into different colors.
+The cut of a diamond has a significant effect on the appearance of the sparkle, and the best cuts allow light to bounce beautifully inside the stone for a mesmerizing effect as light splits into different colours.